 Enables author creativity.
 Ideally an author could create any interface that they wish, but by enabling API's and personalization, our user groups can receive an adapted interface that is suitable for their needs.

 Better accessibility and inclusion.
-Sometimes, especially with our user groups, user needs can conflict.
+Sometimes, especially with these user groups, user needs can conflict.
 With adaptability and personalization the interface is personalized to the individuals user needs.

 See the discussion on personalization below.